marcoalopez/strength_envelopes/README.md

 ## How to contribute to this project?

-The github website that host the project provides several options here (you will need a github account, it’s free!):
+The github website hosting the project provides several options (you will need a github account, it’s free!):

 - Open a [discussion](https://github.com/marcoalopez/strength_envelopes/discussions): This is a place to:
   - Ask questions you are wondering about.
   - Share ideas.
   - Engage with the developers (still just me).
 - Open and [issue](https://github.com/marcoalopez/strength_envelopes/issues): This is a place to track bugs or or requests for specific features on the notebooks.
 - Create a [pull request](https://github.com/marcoalopez/strength_envelopes/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review and add (or propose modifications)  to the main page.

+Besides, if you want to contribute in any way you might want to take a look at the [code of conduct](https://github.com/marcoalopez/strength_envelopes/blob/master/CODE_OF_CONDUCT.md) (TLDR: be nice to others 😉).